tiny-crab/tiny-crab/_posts/2024-12-26-movie-roundup.md

 It touches on themes of balancing helping others vs giving them independence, being afraid to ask for help when you really need it, and being afraid to let others risk their health and safety in order to accomplish their own goals.
 It’s hard not to coddle everybody around us, as we want them to be safe and also do what’s best for them.

 This movie hit especially hard after saying goodbye for the last time to my Nana this year.
 The relationship between Thelma and her grandson spoke to some emotional conversations that I had, and also wished I had, with my own nana.

+Overall, it felt like this movie came out at just the right time in our lives.
+Had I seen it last summer, I don't know if it would have struck me in just the same way.
+I'm so grateful to have seen it and the themes have been deeply imprinted on my mind.

 **Courtney**